-- 4.12 All meetings are open to the public and all agenda papers, reports and decisions made by the Council are published on the Council's website together with details of forthcoming consultation exercises, surveys and public meetings, except those determined as exempt from publication.
-All Council meetings are video-recorded for reference. - 4.13 The Council engages with stakeholders and partners through a combination of joint working arrangements, partnership boards and representation on the governing bodies of external organisations, neighbourhood forums, businesses and other local authorities.
+- 4.13 All meetings are open to the public and all agenda papers, reports and decisions made by the Council are published on the Council's website together with details of forthcoming consultation exercises, surveys and public meetings, except those determined as exempt from publication. - 4.14 The Council has been successfully running virtual meetings since June 2020 due to Covid-19.
+The meetings are broadcast live on the Allerdale Borough Council YouTube and the Council has received much larger viewing numbers than when meetings are held in Allerdale House.
+The Council will look to continue the live broadcast of meetings in the future and continue to promote its open and transparent agenda. - 4.15 The Council engages with stakeholders and partners through a combination of joint working arrangements, partnership boards and representation on the governing bodies of external organisations, neighbourhood forums, businesses and other local authorities.
 Good governance arrangements in respect of partnerships are agreed on an individual basis as appropriate for the specific partnership or joint working arrangement.
-Areas of good governance such as declarations of interest and information sharing agreements are adopted for these arrangements in line with the Authority's good governance structures. - 4.14 The Council regularly consults on issues including on the proposed budget, changes in taxi fares, and the Housing Strategy, Economic Growth Plan and Heritage Strategy as well as the Local Plan (Part 2).
+Areas of good governance such as declarations of interest and information sharing agreements are adopted for these arrangements in line with the Authority's good governance structures. - 4.16 The Council regularly consults on issues ranging from service or project based activities/changes to more strategic policy matters including the proposed budget, the Council Strategy, and the Local Plan (Part 2).
 When a consultation is held, the Council routinely includes all parish and town councils, as well as partner organisations such as Cumbria County Council.
 For the Local Plan a number of engagement events were held with staff and the public where people were encouraged to ask officers questions about the proposals.
 The Council also carries out a biannual survey of residents asking their views on things like council services, proposed budget savings, their local area, and their lifestyle.
 The survey is used to inform policy decisions and provide insight into the satisfaction levels of Council and other service providers.
-The 2018 Residents Survey was used to inform the development of the Council's new Council Plan 2019-2023.
-A range of media is used to inform residents and employees about the progress made in delivering the Council's plans including press releases, Facebook and Twitter. - 4.15 The Council publishes information relating to all of its expenditure on its website each month and publishes an annual Pay Policy Statement detailing the remuneration of senior officers.
+The 2018 Residents Survey was used to inform the development of the Council's new Council Strategy 2020-2030.
+A range of media is used to inform residents and employees about the progress made in delivering the Council's plans including press releases, Facebook and Twitter. - 4.17 The Council publishes information relating to all of its expenditure on its website each month and publishes an annual Pay Policy Statement detailing the remuneration of senior officers.